 “God, my strength, I am looking to You, because God is my Defender.
 My God loves me, and He goes in front of me.
 He will help me defeat my enemies” (Psalm 59:9-10).

-I was in church the other morning singing a song I know well, when a couple of words struck my heart like never before:
+I was in church one morning singing a song I know well, when a couple of words struck my heart like never before:

 This part of the song was describing God as our Defender.
 It’s like the Holy Spirit hi-lighted that name to me, while causing great conviction and joy for me at the same time.
 Just before church that day, I had been rehearsing a painful situation in my head over and over again (never a good thing to do!).
 This situation is one that happened several months ago, but I have had such trouble letting it go.
 I keep thinking I’m over it, but then it comes up in my mind again.